Explore Business Majors

 While not focusing exclusively on business, the majors and minors below have a connection to business and help build interpersonal and analytical skills relevant for many business career fields.

 Inter-College Program: Business concentration

 Sociology B.S.
 Organization, Business and Non-Profit sub-plan

-Sociology of Law, Criminology, and Deviance B.S.
+Sociology of Law, Criminology, and Justice B.S.
 Organization, Business and Non-Profit sub-plan

 Minors and Certificates related to Business

 It is important to learn about the range of possibilities in business careers and assess how career and job options match your interests and skills.